El Paso Divorce Lawyer

-- Division and distribution of community property and debt; in Texas all marital property is considered “community” and thus is divided on as equal a basis as possible.
+- Division and distribution of community property and debt; all marital property is considered “community” and thus is divided on as equal a basis as possible.
 This includes all assets acquired during the marriage as opposed separate property acquired prior to marriage or through inheritances or gifts in your name only.

 - Child support based on state guidelines that have been established to fit the needs and best interests of the child.

-- Spousal support, also known as alimony, that may or may not be an issue depending on the circumstances of the case; alimony is designed to reduce the negative economic affects that the divorce could have on a stay-at-home parent who has never worked or lesser-earning spouse.
+- Spousal support, also known as alimony, that may or may not be an issue depending on the circumstances of the case; alimony is designed to reduce the negative economic affects that the separation could have on a stay-at-home parent who has never worked or lesser-earning spouse.

 - Any other issues that may be relevant to the particular case.

 Is Texas a No-Fault or Fault-Based State for Divorce?

 Texas is a no-fault as well as fault-based divorce state.